ankitatiwari847/netflix-gpt/README.md

 [![Screenshot-2024-01-16-092224.png](https://i.postimg.cc/s2w3jSjV/Screenshot-2024-01-16-092224.png)](https://postimg.cc/TyLzQK5S)

 **Installation**\
-To install and run Netflix-GPT, follow these steps:
+To install and run GPTflix, follow these steps:

 Clone this repository.\
 Install the dependencies using : npm install.\
 Start the frontend application locally using: npm start.

 **Usage**\
-To use Netflix-GPT, follow these steps:
+To use GPTflix, follow these steps:

 Navigate to SignUp or Login Page (You can also use this default id: testUser1@gmail.com, password: TestUser1@1234 )\
-Navigate to the Netflix-GPT landing page.\
+Navigate to the GPTflix landing page.\
 Use the GPT-SEARCH button to get personalized movie recommendations.\
 Use the movie search button to explore movies.\
 Click on movie card to watch the movie trailer.

 **Contributing**\
-If you would like to contribute to Netflix-GPT, please follow these steps:
+If you would like to contribute to GPTflix, please follow these steps:

 Fork this repository.\
 Create a new branch for your feature using git checkout -b <feature-name>.\